100 Sights in Frankfurt, Germany (with Map and Images)

 Frankfurt-Höchst has a whole series of historical buildings, especially in its old town with its floor area of approx. 75,000 m² (7.5 ha), which bear witness to a long history of the city of Höchst am Main, which was independent until 1928.
 Despite some serious fires in the city, including the two major city fires of 10 December 1586 and 24 September 1778, and devastation during the Thirty Years' War, many old buildings have survived the centuries.
 Even in the Second World War, there was relatively little war damage in Höchst, 53 houses were damaged or destroyed.
 The historic old town was preserved.
 It contains many architectural and cultural monuments, including around 400 half-timbered houses, see List of cultural monuments in Frankfurt-Höchst.

-The highest castle was the residence of the officials of the Mainz Archdiocese in the former city of Höchst am Main, now a district of Frankfurt am Main.
-It consists of the old castle built in the 14th to 16th centuries and the new castle, which was built at the end of the 16th century.
-Both are now owned by the German Foundation for Monument Protection.
-Since 1957, the highest castle has been the focus of the highest castle festival annually.
+The Höchst Castle was the residence of the officials of the Archbishopric of Mainz in the former city of Höchst am Main, today a district of Frankfurt am Main.
+It consists of the Old Castle, built in the 14th to 16th centuries, and the New Castle, built at the end of the 16th century.
+Both are now owned by the German Foundation for the Protection of Monuments.
+Since 1957, the Höchst Castle has been the focus of the Höchst Castle Festival every year.

 The Holzhausenschlösschen is a moated former country house built by the patrician Holzhausen family on their farm, then just north of Frankfurt and now in the city's Nordend.
 The present building was completed in 1729, built for Johann Hieronymus von Holzhausen on the foundations of a moated castle from the Middle Ages after a design by Louis Remy de la Fosse.
 Today, it serves as a venue for cultural events.